DinoChiesa/Gemini-Function-Calling/README.md

 The above and some of the text following is paraphrased from [Google's documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling).

-_Also, the above isn't 100% true at this point_.
-The [Gemini UI](https://gemini.google.com) can now provide correct and accurate answers to these questions:
+_Also, the above isn't 100% true at this point!_  The [Gemini UI](https://gemini.google.com) can now provide correct and accurate answers to these questions:
   - "Can you tell me the weather in Des Moines, IA?"